Eingabe löschen

 Program

-The Agrobiodiversity Summer School consists of a preparatory phase and a 10-days study week.
-In the preparatory phase (April - August 2025) you will conduct a mini case study related to the local agrobiodiversity of your home country or place of study.
-During the study week in Germany (17th - 27th of August 2025), you will present the results of your mini case study, visit various case studies in different regions and work on a group project with other participants.
+The Summer School consists of a preparatory phase and a 10-days study week.
+In the preparatory phase (April - September 2026) you will conduct a mini case study related to the local agrobiodiversity of your home country or place of study.
+During the study week in Galicia, Spain (2nd - 12th of September 2026), you will present the results of your mini case study, visit various case studies in different regions and work on a group project with other participants.
 After successful completion of the course, you will be awarded 6 ECTS.

 Listen to our podcast episode below to hear what participants of the Agrobiodiversity Summer School 2023 in Hungary experienced and learned.